 Steve's Biography (Short version)

 I have been drawing and creating artwork since the age of four and have been a (mostly freelance) professional graphic designer since 2000.
-I have served clients including world class museums (The Getty Center, LA), indie and mainstream rock bands, internet entrepreneurs (Logan Paul, Jason Stapleton), and small and large businesses in fields like film, marketing, real estate, manufacturing, publishing, and apparel.
+I have served clients including world class museums (The Getty Center, LA), indie and mainstream rock bands, internet entrepreneurs (Logan Paul, Jason Stapleton), and small and large businesses (Movement Mortgage, Panasonic) in fields like film, marketing, real estate, manufacturing, publishing, and apparel.
 I am also a painter and illustrator, though for the last ten years I've been focusing more on caricature, illustration, and digital art rather than traditional painting.
 My clients hail from all six continents, for which I am grateful.